-Here are a few thoughts as to how people can – and should – get involved if they do genuinely care about their local area;
+Here are a few thoughts as to how people can – and should – get involved if they genuinely care about their local area;

-Write: Whether that’s a blog post, a letter to the paper, or a regular article in a paper raising awareness about particular issues that are important to both you and the local area (if it’s just important to you and no-one else, then you’re potentially just screaming into the wilderness, and you might want to consider where you’re expending your energy), then write something about the thing that is most passionate to you.
+Write: Whether that’s a blog post, a letter to the paper, or a regular article in a paper raising awareness about particular issues that are important to both you and the local area (if it’s just important to you and no-one else, then you’re potentially just screaming into the wilderness, and you might want to consider where you’re expending your energy), write about the thing that is most passionate to you.

 Here in Thanet, we used to have four local papers – the Gazette, the Extra, the Thanet Times, and the Kent on Sunday’s Thanet Edition.
 The Times and the Kent on Sunday have now both folded, the Extra is a free paper with more adverts than news stories, and the Gazette costs a quid for a series of stories by a series of centralised staff based somewhere other than Thanet who don’t have a clue about the local area in any meaningful way – in that they don’t live here or particularly care about the area.
 The Gazette used to cost half its current price and was pretty reasonable; now, I refuse to buy the rag for anything other than toilet paper.

 However, someone has stuck their head above the parapet and done something about all this.
-Kathy Bailes is a journalist of the “old-school” tradition, and I mean that in every complimentary sense I can muster; she had worked her way up to editor of one of the local papers, but decided to set up something new when the local journalism was moving away from what she saw as anything decent.
+Kathy Bailes is a journalist of the “old-school” tradition, and I mean that in every complimentary sense I can muster; she had worked her way up to editor of one of the local papers, but decided to set up something new when local journalism was moving away from what she saw as decent.
 I suspect (I hope) I agree with her on what makes decent local journalism, as she has set up her new local paper online, calling it the Isle of Thanet News.

 It’s an incredible breath of fresh air in an area having become increasingly stale of anything half-decent and respectable in keeping a thoughtful, independent, and refreshing eye on local happenings, and Kathy deserves the support, respect, and friendship of local people as she builds up this news site to even bigger levels than she currently has it – and it’s already getting some decent readership numbers, by all account.
 I suspect – depressing to my ego though this is – that my own column in the paper has practically nothing to do with that figure (dammit), but the fact that her writing is clear, concise, and accurate, and that she cares about truth and impartiality, is making her site the go-to place for local news.
-She’s an excellent example of someone who has stood up and been counted by the creation of new content.

 Take an interest in changes in your community